 A mandatory element of that research is the Climate Scenario Analysis that we undertake for all holdings.
-We have recently enhanced our framework for this, adding a third scenario (NGFS Disorderly - Delayed Transition) to our existing two scenarios.
-This means that from the start of 2024 all holdings (and proposed new buys) have been reviewed against three NGFS climate scenarios (NGFS Orderly - Net Zero 2050; NGFS Disorderly - Delayed Transition; NGFS Hothouse - Nationally Determined Contributions.)
+We have enhanced our framework for this, adding a third scenario (NGFS Disorderly - Delayed Transition) to our existing two scenarios at the beginning of 2024.
+This means that all holdings (and proposed new buys) have been reviewed against three NGFS climate scenarios (NGFS Orderly - Net Zero 2050; NGFS Disorderly - Delayed Transition; NGFS Hothouse - Nationally Determined Contributions.)
 We anticipate that our approach in this area will continue to evolve, and we may make further changes to the type and range of scenarios that we utilise in the future.

 Where we have concerns about a company's approach to climate risks, we seek dialogue to facilitate greater understanding of its strategy and the challenges it faces.
 Regular engagement with management teams allows us to further assess the depth of each company's assessment of climate-related considerations.
 These interactions afford us a greater understanding of the climate risks and opportunities faced by that business, enabling us to better evaluate the potential impact on the investment case for that company.
-Our 2023 Annual Sustainability Report (available on our website) provides examples of climate-related engagements.
-Careful stock selection and investment stewardship are our primary means of mitigating climaterelated investment risks.
-We would typically engage with our holdings to discuss the management of climaterelated risks prior to any decision to sell our position.
-We utilise our 'Engagement for Change' framework to oversee material climate-related interactions with companies.
+Our 2024 Annual Sustainability Report (available on our website) provides examples of climate-related engagements.
+Careful stock selection and investment stewardship are our primary means of mitigating climate-related investment risks.

-In addition to the core analysis and stewardship activity outlined above, we also developed a new 'Enhanced Climate Assessment' (ECA) process for analysing climate risks and opportunities pertaining to higher emissions / potentially higher risk holdings, and undertook 20 assessments (c.10% of Walter Scott holdings) in the latter part of 2023.
-The findings were presented to the Investment Stewardship and Sustainability Committee and the Investment Management Committee.
-The ECA document for relevant holdings will now be included in the core research material for company reviews, and ECAs will be updated annually for qualifying holdings.
-An ECA assessment will also be introduced as a step in the investment process for all new buys that meet the qualifying criteria.
+In addition to the core analysis and stewardship activity outlined above, in 2024 we also continued to utilise Walter Scott's 'Enhanced Climate Assessment' (ECA) process for analysing climate risks and opportunities pertaining to higher emissions / potentially higher risk holdings.
+The findings were presented to the Investment Stewardship and Sustainability Committee and the Investment Management Committee (IMC).
+The ECA document for relevant holdings is now included in the core research material for company reviews, and ECAs are updated annually for qualifying holdings with any material changes.
+In 2024 an ECA was also introduced as a step in the investment process for all new purchases that meet the qualifying criteria.

-To support the above developments, in 2023 we provided externally facilitated climate scenario analysis training for our Research team and included a 'future climate pathways' workshop discussion on the agenda of our Research team away day, as well as an investor-led session on transitionrelated investment opportunities.
-The team also receive regular insights from a specialist energy transition focussed research provider, and we have arranged further climate-related external training in 2024.
+To support the above developments, in 2023 we provided externally facilitated climate scenario analysis training for our Research team and included a 'future climate pathways' workshop discussion on the agenda of our Research team away day, as well as an investor-led session on transition-related investment opportunities.
+The team also received further climate-related external training in 2024.

 It is the responsibility of the IMC to ensure that no portfolio is exposed to excessive risk of any form, and we continue to develop the information that we provide to the IMC to help monitor and manage relevant and financially material climate risks.
-In 2023, we undertook firmwide holdings level Climate Scenario Analysis (CSA) for the first time, presenting the findings to the IMC.
-In 2024 this will be supplemented with CSA for a number of our strategies' representative portfolios.
+In 2024, we undertook firmwide holdings and strategy level Climate Scenario Analysis, presenting the findings to the IMC.

-To provide additional ongoing monitoring of a range of ESG risks, including those related to climate, we also developed a new process in 2023, the ESG Benchmarking and Risk Review.
-This quarterly management information pack utilises a number of external vendor data sources to highlight the comparative performance of holdings and portfolios on a range of ESG indicators.
-The Review is presented to the Research team and shared with the ISSC on a quarterly basis, and a summary version is also presented to the IMC.
-The introduction of this
+To provide additional ongoing monitoring of a range of ESG risks, including those related to climate, we introduced an ESG Risk Review in 2024.
+This quarterly management information pack utilises a number of external vendor data sources to highlight the comparative performance of holdings and portfolios on a range of ESG Integration indicators.
+The Review is shared with the ISSC on a quarterly basis, and a summary version is also presented to the IMC.
+The introduction of this Review complements our primary focus on bottom up fundamental analysis of risks and opportunities, enabling us to monitor potential risks in a systematic manner.
+The Review is intended to highlight potential issues and generate discussion, and is therefore an input to our research process rather than a screen or portfolio construction tool.